voschezang/coding-handbook/anthropology/ideology-triangle.md

 ## Freedom Triangle

 In the **rules**-first model, freedom means equal chance and quality treatment.
 This is guaranteed by rules, institutions and contracts.
 Freedom from abusive individuals.
 Absense of rules would be chaotic.
+Overly tight (family/work) relationships would feel suffocating.

 In the **relationship**-first model, freedom means an absense of state intervention.
 The freedom to negotiate on your own.
 The freedom to bend rules.
 A deep rejection of authority.
 Human warmth over cold procedure.
 A rule-based society would feel suffocating.